ronaldescobarj/highlight-plugin-poc/README.md

 # Code changes plugin

 ## Description
 This plugin for IntelliJ IDEA highlights the code of a Java project based on the changes made on the current commit.
-It also adds visual elements that, when you hover them, show popup with additional information, and some of those visual elements have click actions.
-Also overrides the icons of the IntelliJ IDEA file explorer to show with colors the amount of changes of each file.
+It also adds visual elements that, when you hover on them, they show a popup with additional information.
+Some of those visual elements have click actions.
+This plugin also overrides the icons of the IntelliJ IDEA file explorer to show with colors on the icons the amount of changes of each file.

 ![Screenshot](screenshot.png)

 You can find a more detailed documentation [here](https://drive.google.com/file/d/10WUMjam9sBdOQWg-KSrVUyd6ac_nvbG3/view?usp=sharing), and a video demo/tutorial (a bit outdated though) [here](https://drive.google.com/file/d/165ZrBeBLZlIeIR58afpkftSMYStX3hE_/view?usp=sharing).

+## Themes

+On the main branch, this plugin by default works for dark theme.
+It also works on light theme, but there are some issues with specific colors.
+The code working for light theme is on the branch [light-theme](https://github.com/ronaldescobarj/highlight-plugin-poc/tree/light-theme).

 ## How to run